What Is Ponds Age Miracle?

 - Pond’s Age Miracle is heavily geared toward international markets.

 - The Pond’s website is extremely superficial.

-Pond’s has advanced from its days as a witch hazel potion.
-In tackling aging, the brand’s history should alleviate concerns of purchasing its Ponds Age Miracle overseas, however much like its website, it is interesting to note the superficial weak products offered state side versus the technologically savvy skincare products offered to our international sisters.
+Ponds have advanced from their days as a witch hazel potion.
+In tackling aging, the brand’s history should alleviate concerns of purchasing its Ponds Age Miracle overseas, however much like its website, it is interesting to note the superficial weak products offered stateside versus the technologically savvy skincare products offered to our international sisters.
 Maybe it wasn’t profitable in U.S. markets, but its “present to India” branding suggests a different motive.